anjalipathak03/Calculator-java/README.md

 ## `Calculator-java`
-Simple calculator program using java language. class is created by the name 'Calci'.
+Simple calculator program using java . class is created by the name 'Calci'.

 ## `Java Classes/Objects`